lenskit/lkpy/docs/index.rst

 LensKit for Python (also known as LKPY) is the successor to the Java-based LensKit toolkit and a part of the LensKit project.

+To start using LensKit, see :ref:`installation` and then :ref:`getting-started`.

 If you use LensKit in published research, cite [LKPY]_.

 ..
 [LKPY]